 Dream of:21 June 2009 "Hatred"

 My pet Dalmatian Picasso and a second dog were walking with me along Franklin Avenue near 17th Street in Portsmouth.
 Seeing several other dogs, including two large black ones, running around the area, I surmised the police must not bother about loose dogs in the area.
 Automobile traffic was heavy and I anticipated some of the dogs might be hit by a passing car.

 Several girls were walking in the area and I chanced to meet one (around 15 years old).
-After she and I walked together into a house, sat down in the front room and began talking, a fellow with long black hair and a beard (around 20 years old) who looked exactly like Steve Weinstein walked into the room and lay down on the floor.
+After she and I walked together into a house, sat down in the front room and began talking, a fellow with long black hair and a beard (around 20 years old) who looked exactly like my old friend Steve Weinstein walked into the room and lay down on the floor.